celery/celery/docs/userguide/security.rst

 .. _`sandboxing`:
     https://en.wikipedia.org/wiki/Sandbox_(computer_security)

+.. _security-serializers:

 Serializers
 ===========

-The default `pickle` serializer is convenient because it supports arbitrary Python objects, whereas other serializers only work with a restricted set of types.
+The default serializer is JSON since version 4.0, but since it has only support for a restricted set of types you may want to consider using pickle for serialization instead.

-But for the same reasons the `pickle` serializer is inherently insecure [*]_, and should be avoided whenever clients are untrusted or unauthenticated.
+The `pickle` serializer is convenient as it can serialize almost any Python object, even functions with some work, but for the same reasons `pickle` is inherently insecure [*]_, and should be avoided whenever clients are untrusted or unauthenticated.